DPDK/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 and the session type (session-based/less), a reference to the operation specific data, which can vary in size and content depending on the operation being provisioned.
-It also contains the source mempool for the operation, if it allocate from a mempool.
-Finally an opaque pointer for user specific data is provided.
+It also contains the source mempool for the operation, if it allocated from a mempool.

 If Crypto operations are allocated from a Crypto operation mempool, see next section, there is also the ability to allocate private memory with the